BOATSHOP CLASSES & WORKSHOPS

 Boatshop with Benefits

 Design your own workshop!
-We offer a space with a workbench that you can use and have access to from 8am–8pm for seven days.
+We offer a space with a workbench that you can use and have access to from 8 AM–8 PM for seven consecutive days.
 As a participant, you are not limited to just one week but are welcome to rent the space for as many weeks as you need as long as space is available.
-With the rental of the space, you will also get 8 hours of one-on-one instruction from the Boatshop manager, Joel Arrington.
+With the rental of the space, you will also receive one-on-one instruction from the Boatshop Manager, Joel Arrington, between the hours of 9 AM-5 PM.
 We team up with outside businesses such as Chesapeake Light Craft and Duckworks to help you with project direction and supplies, including boat kits and rigging.

 Register Now